kkevindev/postcode-tech/readme.md

 ## Disclaimer
 This package can be used free of charge.
 Obviously this software comes as is, and there are no warranties or whatsoever.

-If you like the package it is always appreciated if you drop a message of gratitude! ;-)

-The package was build by: [Paul Olthof](mailto:hi@olthof.tech)